Tyler-Murphy/parallel-test/README.md

 ### Usage

+**As of v3.0.0, [ESM](https://nodejs.org/api/esm.html) is required**

 An assertion library isn't included, so use whichever you'd like.
 I like to use node's `assert` library.
 If the errors thrown include `expected` and `actual` properties (like in the node `assert` library), a diff will be displayed.

 A test ends when its code finishes running, or the promise it returns has settled.

 TAP messages are printed, so feel free to use whichever TAP formatter you like.
 [Tape has a nice list.](https://github.com/substack/tape#pretty-reporters)

-As soon as a test is registered, the test suite run will be queued to run in a `setImmediate` callback.
-This means that tests must be registered synchronously after the first test is registered.
+Tests must be registered synchronously after the first test is registered.

 Events are emitted as tests run.
 The emitter is exported as `testEvents` from the main file.
 It's typed, so inspect its types to see which events are available.